Statute of Autonomy of Catalonia of 2006

 The Statute of Autonomy of Catalonia of 2006 (Estatut d'Autonomia de Catalunya) provides Catalonia's basic institutional regulations under the Spanish Constitution of 1978.
-It defines the rights and obligations of the citizens of Catalonia, the political institutions of the Catalan community, their competences and relations with the rest of Spain, and the financing of the Government of Catalonia.
+It defines the rights and obligations of the citizens of Catalonia, the political institutions of the Catalan community, their powers and relations with the rest of Spain and the European Union, and the financing of the Government of Catalonia.

+This Law was passed by Spanish Parliament on 19 July 2006 and approved by referendum of the citizens of Catalonia on 18 June 2006 and replaced the 1979 Statute of Sau.
+The new statute sought to achieve clarification of powers and their protection from encroachment by the State, increased executive, legislative and fiscal powers and the recognition of Catalan nationhood.
+Although turnout at the referendum was low at 49.4%, approval was given by 73.9% and came into effect 9 August 2006.

-This Law was approved by referendum on 18 June 2006 and supplanted the first Statute of Sau, which dated from 1979.
-The approval was given by the 36% of Catalan people with the right to vote.
-Abstention in the referendum was high: more than 50%.
-On 28 June 2010, the Constitutional Court of Spain assessed the constitutionality of several articles of the Law, rewriting 14 of them and dictating the interpretation for 27 more.
-That led to a massive demonstration in Barcelona of more than a million people under the slogan in Catalan Som una nació.
-Nosaltres decidim (in English, "We are a nation.
-We decide").
+The conservative opposition party in Spanish Parliament, the People's Party (PP), appealed immediately to the Constitutional Court of Spain on grounds of unconstitutionality of more than half of the Law.
+Four years after the Statute had been promulgated, on 28 June 2010, the Court made its judgement, annulling 14 articles and dictating the interpretation for 27 more.
+That led to a massive demonstration in Barcelona of more than a million people and, ultimately a consultation on self-determination in 2014 and the constitutional crisis of 2017-2018.

 History

-In 1919, a first project of Statute was started by the Commonwealth of Catalonia although it was rejected by Spanish Cortes Generales.

-In 1928, a project of Constitution was written in Havana by exiled Catalan nationalists.
+In 1919, a first Statute was drafted by the Commonwealth of Catalonia although it was rejected by Spanish Cortes Generales.
+In 1928, a draft Constitution was written in Havana by exiled Catalan nationalists.

 Catalonia first obtained a Statute of Autonomy in 1932, during the Second Spanish Republic.
 This law was abolished by General Francisco Franco after the Spanish Civil War, largely because Catalonia had been a region generally opposed to Franco's Nacionales forces.
-During periods of his rule, public usage of the Catalan language and culture, and more specifically, Catalan self-government were harshly suppressed..
+During periods of his rule, public usage of the Catalan language and culture, and more specifically, Catalan self-government were harshly suppressed.

 In 1979, during the Spanish transition to democracy, the second Statute was approved by referendum.

-On 18 June 2006, a referendum amending the Statute of Autonomy of Catalonia of 1979 to further expand the authority of the Generalitat de Catalunya, Catalonia's government, was approved, and became effective on 9 August 2006.

-This referendum was noted for its voter turnout being below 50%.

-It was also noted for its uneasy coalition forging.
-Tensions within the coalition government which originally promoted the Statute led to an early regional election in 2006.

-2005 Draft

-The "Draft of New Statute of Autonomy for Catalonia of 2005" was a reform proposal regarding Catalan self-government.